EpicSkookumScript/EpicSkookumScript.github.io/docs/about/team.md

 ### [Conan Reis](#conan-reis)
 {:#conan-reis}
-**Language Creator & Designer, Mad Computer Scientist, past Cofounder**
+**Language Creator & Designer, Chief Mad Computer Scientist, past Cofounder**

 ![Conan Reis photo](/images/about/conanr200p.jpg){:.no-padding .right-margin .clear-all}

-SkookumScript creator Conan Reis ([LinkedIn][ConanLI], [About.me][ConanMe]) is a video game industry veteran (since the early 90s) and a master at the design and implementation of video game programming languages.
-Since the acquisition of SkookumScript by [Epic Games][acquired] he is employed as a Principal Engineer at Epic working on secret projects related to Fortnite and the Unreal Engine -- and sprinkling SkookumScript DNA and related concepts wherever he can.
-His background also includes the gameplay and artificial intelligence aspects of game development, creating 3D world editors, and the guts of game engines and other development tools.
+SkookumScript creator Conan Reis ([LinkedIn][ConanLI], [X / Twitter](https://twitter.com/ConanReis), [About.me][ConanMe]) is a video game industry veteran (since the early 90s) and a master at the design and implementation of video game programming languages.
+He studied AI and Cognitive Science in university and his background includes the gameplay and artificial intelligence aspects of game development, creating 3D world editors, and the guts of game engines and other development tools.

+After the [acquisition of SkookumScript by Epic Games in 2018][acquired] he became a Principal Engineer at Epic working on the "[Verse]" programming language (which he named) and designed and wrote ten of Verse's original thirteen flow control expressions (particularly concurrency) and other features and tech including coding much of its front end and backend VM and engine aspects and tooling.
+In addition to Verse he also worked on tech related to the Metaverse, the [Unreal Editor for Fortnite (UEFN)][UEFN], [Fortnite](https://www.fortnite.com/news) and the [Unreal Engine](https://www.unrealengine.com/) -- sprinkling SkookumScript DNA and related concepts wherever he could.

-His programming languages include the distributed language "[Ergo]" (developed in 1995, funded in part by a $105K grant from the BC Innovation Council) and "[ChewieScript]" (developed in 2001 as the successor to the LucasArts' legendary [SCUMM] scripting language).
+[His past programming languages][origin] include the distributed language "[Ergo]" (developed in the mid 90s and funded in part by a $105K grant from the BC Innovation Council) and "[ChewieScript]" (developed in 2001 as the successor to the LucasArts' legendary [SCUMM] scripting language).
 Conan founded Agog Labs in 2004 to create SkookumScript---after initial development, [United Front Games] licensed SkookumScript to serve as the backbone of their award-winning open-world games *[Sleeping Dogs]* (2012) and *[Sleeping Dogs: Definitive Edition][SDogsDE]* (2014).

-Conan has shipped products for Microsoft Windows, Xbox 360 & Xbox One, Sony PlayStation 2, 3 & 4, Nintendo GameCube, Wii & Switch, Sega Genesis -- and probably a few platforms he doesn't even realize.
-Some of his titles include LucasArts' *[Star Wars: Bounty Hunter][SWBounty]* (2002), Wizards of the Coast's *Dragon Magazine Archive* (1999), and Electronic Arts' *Triple Play: Gold Edition* (1996).
+Conan has shipped products for Microsoft Windows (3.1 and up), Xbox 360 & Xbox One, Xbox Series X/S, Sony PlayStation 2, 3, 4 & 5, Apple iOS, tvOS & macOS, Android, Nintendo GameCube, Wii & Switch and Sega Genesis -- and probably a few platforms he may not even realize.
+Some of his additional titles include LucasArts' *[Star Wars: Bounty Hunter][SWBounty]* (2002), Wizards of the Coast's *Dragon Magazine Archive* (1999), and Electronic Arts' *Triple Play: Gold Edition* (1996).

 When the credits roll at the end of movies about science running amok, Conan's friends often point an accusing finger at him and predict that one of his creations will someday destroy the world... _or save it?_